Book a flu shot

 • Swelling around the eyes and lips

-According to [source], a severe, life-threatening reaction to the vaccine is rare and requires immediate medical attention.
+According to the CDC, a severe, life-threatening reaction to the vaccine is rare and requires immediate medical attention.
 Notify your doctor or emergency medical services right away if you or a family member experiences the above symptoms within a few minutes to a few hours after getting the flu vaccine.

-Solv is an easy, convenient way to locate flu shot providers in your area, and it also helps you book your appointment online, skip the paperwork, and check-in using the Solv app.
-Solv can give you and your family peace of mind knowing you can access highly rated medical care the moment you need it.
+Solv is an easy, convenient way to locate flu vaccine providers in your area, and it also helps you book your appointment online, skip the paperwork, and check in using the Solv app.
+Solv can give you and your family peace of mind knowing you can access highly-rated medical care the moment you need it.

 Frequently asked questions